ArghyaChatterjee/image-inspector/README.md

 ---

 ## RGB Image Intrinsics and Distortions
-The **rational polynomial** and **plumb bob** models are prominent methods for modeling lens distortion in camera calibration.
+The **rational polynomial** and **plumb bob / radial tangential** models are prominent methods for modeling lens distortion in camera calibration.
 Here's a detailed comparison of the two:

 ### **1. Rational Polynomial Model**
 - **Key Idea**: Uses rational polynomials to model lens distortion, which means it applies a polynomial for both the numerator and denominator of a rational function to represent distortion effects.